 Internal communication effectiveness is important in any organization – it helps to form a cohesive team, reduces error, boosts employee morale and engagement, and helps to motivate employees.

-But just communicating with employees isn’t enough.
+But just communicating with employees isn’t enough - you need to know how to measure effective communication.
 If you can’t measure the success of your work you will never know if it was effective or not.
 What worked well?
 What didn’t work?
 What you think may have been a new and innovative way of delivering information may have fallen completely flat.

 Unfortunately, many organizations don’t measure their internal communications in any way.
 A recent study found that more than 60% of internal communicators do not measure their internal communications.
 And another study from Hollinger Scott found that 41% of businesses say they have no way to know how much of their content is actually viewed on internal communication channels.